koafu/Dijkstra/README.md

 Dijkstra Path-finding Visualisation

 Dependicies:
--pygame
+*pygame

 Instructions:
--left click or drag to add walls
+*left click or drag to add walls
--right click or drag to remove walls
+*right click or drag to remove walls
--press enter to run simulation
+*press enter to run simulation